 Lucky Imaging: Astrophotography of the Moon and Planets

 Lucky imaging is a technique used to capture high resolution images of the Moon and planets.
 It involves taking as many images as possible, often several thousand, with a high-speed “video” camera and using specialized software to identify and stack only the sharpest images.
 The talk covered the equipment, software and processing workflow used in lucky imaging.
 A recording of the presentation is now at https://www.youtube.com/watch?v=oyrBMpDCb0A

 August 18 - Fiona Morris & Keegan Oickle

 Fiona and Keegan are two recent additions to the RASC Halifax family, both Youth members with a passion for the night sky.
 They shared with us stories about their interests, their gear, their successes, and their dreams.
 A recording of the presentation is now at https://www.youtube.com/watch?v=KbZ2xo6SZRY.

 Astronomy on the Cheap - Summer/Fall Challenge Using Binoculars

-A ten-minute discussion on how to use binoculars to view deep sky objects in the night sky will be followed by an epic road trip!
-We will leave home and travel the galactic highway from North to South, collecting observations to meet the Summer/Fall challenge.
-The Challenge is to identify ten of twelve asterisms/constellations we will visit along the way, as well as ten of twelve deep sky object that can be found using binoculars.
-You will visit galaxies, open clusters, double stars, globular clusters, nebula and small asterisms along the Milky Way super highway.
+A ten-minute discussion on how to use binoculars to view deep sky objects in the night sky was followed by an epic road trip!
+We left home and traveled the galactic highway from North to South, collecting observations to meet the Summer/Fall challenge.
+The Challenge was to identify ten of twelve asterisms/constellations visited along the way, as well as ten of twelve deep sky object that can be found using binoculars.
+Galaxies, open clusters, double stars, globular clusters, nebula and small asterisms along the Milky Way super highway were visited.
 A recording of the presentation is now at https://www.youtube.com/watch?v=qZ9x_D9YaN8.